yc4ny/Mining-Real-World-Graphs/README.md

 ## Environment Setup
-> Note: This code was developed on Ubuntu 20.04/22.04 with Python 3.7.
+> Note: This code was developed on Ubuntu 20.04 with Python 3.7.
 Later versions should work, but have not been tested.
 Create and activate a virtual environment to work in, e.g. using Conda:

 ```
-conda create -n venv_stereo python=3.7
+conda create -n venv_graph python=3.7
-conda activate venv_stereo
+conda activate venv_graph
 ```
 Install the remaining requirements with pip:
 ```